 - Commissioned Age UK (via paid staff and volunteers) to provide up to 12 weeks of intensive community support for patients in a pilot scheme.
-The scope has recently been widened to all GP practices in the Norwich area. - Worked with Age UK to develop the Marion Road dementia centre to provide a key role in postdiagnosis dementia support. - Employed an Admiral nurse to support GP practices in their diagnosis and support of people with dementia. - Piloted complex multi-disciplinary team meetings at the Old Palace Medical Practice.
+The scope has recently been widened to all GP practices in the Norwich area. - Worked with Age UK to develop the Marion Road dementia centre to provide a key role in postdiagnosis dementia support. - Employed an Admiral Nurse to support GP practices in their diagnosis and support of people with dementia. - Piloted complex multi-disciplinary team meetings at the Old Palace Medical Practice.
 Outcomes have included avoiding referrals to secondary Mental Health services; unmet social care needs identified; and support of patients from acute care with multi-agency packages of care.

+A key facet of the BCF in South Norfolk in 2015/16 was to begin to increase the level of community support available in localities to support the planning and delivery of care coordinated through GP practices.
 The main plan for South Norfolk CCG is to transform community health services including learning from the approach taken by Great Yarmouth and Waveney CCG.
 For the CCG this would follow on from an overriding priority to focus on QIPP plans to reduce demand and make savings which contribute to bringing the CCG back into financial balance.